Is Mattress Off-Gassing Dangerous?

 Check out some things you can do to reduce VOC emissions, and thus, their effects.

 Sleeping on a polyurethane foam mattress puts you at the biggest risk for VOC inhalation.
-Mattresses made of cotton, wool, and natural latex dramatically produce less VOC emissions than their foam counterparts.
+Mattresses made from natural latex, cotton, or wool dramatically produce less VOC emissions than their foam counterparts.
 Organic mattresses are made of all natural materials, so there is virtually no risk of chemical off-gassing.
 Check out our guide on the best organic mattresses here.

 The scientists that did this study cite good indoor ventilation as the top defense against high VOC levels.
 Indoor air has up to 10 times more VOCs than outdoor air because it continuously circulates in the same space.
 Allowing new, fresh air into your home will dissipate some of this.
 Open your windows.
 Use a fan.
 Keep the doors in your house open.